-3. Analyze how your program performed relative to the target levels of performance we negotiated with OCTAE (U.S. Department of Education, Office of Career, Technical, and Adult Education).
-See Section II above.
-For each performance indicator, discuss whether your program met, exceeded, or fell short of these negotiated target levels.
-Please reflect on the reasons and support your answer with data.
+3. Analyze how your program performed relative to the negotiated levels of performance and state goals.
+For each performance indicator, discuss whether your program met, exceeded, or fell short of these negotiated target levels and state goals.
+Please reflect on the reasons and support your answers with data.

-Measurable Skill Gains: As discussed later considering issues in data collection around obtaining pre- and post-test TABE scores each semester we have had difficulty collecting these scores for the percentage of students we are committed to assessing, but from those who we have managed to test we have exceeded the target performance goals by nearly 5%.
+Measurable Skill Gains: As discussed later considering issues in data collection around obtaining pre- and post-test TABE scores each semester, we have had difficulty collecting these scores for the percentage of students we are committed to assessing, but from those who we have managed to test we have exceeded the target performance goals by nearly 5%.
+Changes in the recording of MSG that include matriculation into college level programs which happens for 60% of our AE students within a year of entry resulted in an MSG that doubled from our previous year.
+Almost all the students demonstrating MSG through post-testing also demonstrated MSG through matriculation.

 Credential attainment rate: First there is a problem with the data a recorded in LACES since the value on table 5 reports only 10%.
 There was a transition in vendors of HiSET last winter from ETS to PSI and none of the 4 student who attained their HSE this spring were recorded via data matching.
 I have reported this issue to Katya and I corrected the percentage using the known graduate list.
+This year there was a change in the credential attainment metric regarding HSE from passing all sub-tests to passing a single sub test.
+This resulted in 19/29 (66%) demonstrating MSG so next year this will populate this one-year delayed table.

-Further, while this percentage exceeded the target commitment, this number is a decrease from SIPI's prepandemic successes in the HSE program.
-There has been continual difficulties for remote students to complete HiSET at Home testing because test administration problems.
-We have been forced to return to inperson testing at various Albuquerque test centers, but we now have several remote HSE participants from Alamo and Dulce as well as one student who returned home to South Dakota.
-We are working to finish this testing for many of this year's students and are targeting to attain the 80% credential attainment rate we reached pre-pandemic
+Further, while this percentage exceeded the target commitment, this number is a decrease from SIPI's pre-pandemic successes in the HSE program.
+There have been continual difficulties for remote students to complete HiSET at Home testing because test administration problems.
+We have been forced to return to in-person testing at various Albuquerque test centers, but we now have several remote HSE participants from Alamo and Dulce as well as one student who returned home to South Dakota.
+We are working to finish this testing for many of this year's students and are targeting the 80% credential attainment rate we reached pre-pandemic.

-Employment 2nd and 4th quarter: These percentages both exceed the targets though there is some problem with these numbers meaning they are still probably an underestimate.
-We had previously coded all of our transitional level classes as 9th grade or higher instructional levels and only found out last year that this placed students into the denominator of these percentages resulting in an underestimate.
-We corrected the LACES coding for last fiscal year, but this value was also coded into the previous fiscal year and many students included in this statistic were from this previous year.
-By next year, this estimate will be more accurate of our student outcomes.
-We have almost doubled the rate of the performance goals and note that the students in these datasets were from 2020 & 2021 when we had created a new format Career and College Success class that we feel were contributing to these increasing employment percentage numbers even though this class was disrupted by the pandemic in it first couple of deliveries.
+Employment 2nd and 4th quarter: These percentages both exceed the targets by 5% and 10% respectively, though there is some problem with these numbers meaning they are still probably an underestimate.
+We had previously coded all our transitional level classes as 9th grade or higher instructional levels and only found out last year that this placed students into the denominator of these percentages resulting in an underestimate.
+We corrected the LACES coding for the 23-24 fiscal year, but this value was also coded into the previous FY and many students included in this statistic were from this previous year.
+By 2025 this estimate will be more accurate of our student outcomes.
+We have almost doubled the rate of the performance goals and note that the students in these datasets were from 2020 & 2021 when we had created a new format Career and College Success class that we feel were contributing to these increasing employment percentage numbers even though this class was disrupted by the pandemic in its first couple of deliveries.